LEARAX/Tactic/README.md

 # Tactic

 Tactic is a bot which can play Tic-Tac-Toe in Discord Guild chats.
+It can run multiple matches side-by-side, but not within the same text channel.
+It also has a simple, non-perfect AI, for single-player matches.

-It is currently unfinished, and can only host a single game at a time.
+Chess is currently WIP.

 ## Installation
 First, execute ```npm install``` in Tactic's directory.
 Then, create a file called secrets.json and put a valid token inside.